Western Governors University

 - Flexibility and Affordability.
 Our competency-based approach allows for extensive personalization of your degree program.
 In most cases, you'll access course materials or study independently at the time and place you choose.
 If you come into your program with years of experience, you may be able to complete your assessments faster.
 This could save you thousands because you pay tuition at a flat rate every six months, regardless of how many assessments you successfully complete.

 - Credibility through Accreditation.
-WGU is regionally accredited by the Northwest Commission on Colleges and Universities and nationally accredited by the Distance Education and Training Council (DETC).
+WGU is regionally by the Northwest Commission on Colleges and Universities and nationally by the Distance Education and Training Council (DETC).
 WGU's Teachers College is the first and only exclusively online teacher education institution to receive accreditation from the National Council for the Accreditation of Teacher Education (NCATE).
 WGU is also the recipient of two International Distance Learning Awards from the U.S. Distance Learning Association, including the 21st Century Best Practices in Distance Learning Award.

 - Commitment and Support.
 As a student at WGU, you'll have the support of a dedicated mentor to keep you motivated as you progress toward your degree.
 You will work with your mentor until you graduate.
 You get to know your mentor as an advisor, coach, cheerleader, even a friend.
 You'll also interact with an online learning community of students in your same program, so you're never alone.